michaelangelesz/Memory-Game/README.md

 With the Lives counter, a user could already "lose" my game.
 So I use the same logic and count each time a pair of cards is matched, for a win.
 After that, it was just a matter of making message divs to display to the user, with the option to restart/ play again.

 I also queried my personal [AI Assistant](https://www.macgpt.com/) from time to time.
 This helped me especially to work out the `count++;` solution, to allow a win.
+Shouts also for the help in working out the end-of-game message divs, and compiling citations.

 ## Rider Waite Smith Tarot Deck history and citation: